-Most any Broadway veteran will tell you two things about ensembles: 1.
-They are the heart and muscle of a Broadway musical.
-2. They do not get the recognition they deserve.
+Most any Broadway veteran will tell you two things about ensembles.
+One, they are the heart and muscle of a Broadway musical, and two, they do not get the recognition they deserve.

 Christopher Gattelli sees that doubly for Newsies, the ninth show he has choreographed on Broadway and the first to win him a Tony Award.
 "A big part of my Tony is due to my collaboration with these performers," he says.
 "They are singing, dancing and acting at a level that is unparalleled."

 Since there is no Tony Award for an ensemble, Gattelli says, "My dream was that they would have been able to have been nominated as 'The Newsies' for Best Featured Actor."
 That did not happen, but what has happened since the show opened in March is that an unusual amount of attention has been paid to ensemble members like Sykes and Steele.

 Steele makes a particular impression because of what Gattelli calls "his technically perfect movement"—especially noticeable in the number "Seize the Day"—while Sykes stands out with his "breathtaking" leaps at the curtain call, during which he seems to hang in the air forever.
 Both were among the five Newsies cast members nominated for Astaire Awards for Outstanding Male Dancer in a Broadway Show.
 A sixth cast member, Kara Lindsay, was nominated for Outstanding Female Dancer.
 Steele and Sykes have appeared on magazine covers and in videos.
 Each is pictured on his own Newsies trading card.
 And each has his own fan club, with Twitter feeds @ephsykesfans and @RySteelefans created by the fans themselves (Steele didn't even know about his).
 Gattelli has observed fans showering them with gifts and crowding the stage door seeking their autographs.